Ageing & Identity

 Gay Men Who Survived the AIDS Crisis

 Within the broader population of older gay men, there is a specific clinical group deserving specific clinical attention: men who came of age during the AIDS epidemic and survived it.
-These men often carry complex, multi-layered grief — for specific people, for entire communities, for versions of gay male culture that no longer exist.
-Many of them survived through forms of psychological compartmentalisation that were genuinely adaptive at the time and now have costs that haven’t been fully accounted for.
+These men often carry layered grief for what was lost.
+Specific people.
+Entire networks.
+Forms of gay male culture that no longer exist.
+Many of them survived through forms of psychological compartmentalisation that were genuinely adaptive at the time and now have costs that have not been fully accounted for.

-They frequently describe a particular form of isolation from younger gay men: the inability to share context that is formative for one and entirely abstract for the other.
-To have your history be historical rather than lived.
-To be carrying something that doesn’t transfer, that has no adequate recipient in your current social world.
+They frequently describe a particular form of isolation from younger gay men.
+The inability to share context that is formative for one generation and entirely abstract for the next.
+Having your history be historical rather than lived.
+Carrying something that does not transfer, that has no adequate recipient in your current social world.

-The clinical work with this group needs to start from the actual history, with frameworks adequate to that history, rather than generic grief models that weren’t built for the specific experience of collective loss at the scale of a generation.
+The clinical work with this group has to start from the actual history.
+Generic grief models do not fit.
+They were built for individual loss, not collective loss at the scale of a generation.

 The Capacity for Reinvention

-There is something that older gay men know that younger gay men don’t yet.
-The capacity for reinvention — for rebuilding identity when the old one no longer fits, for finding new forms of self after previous versions become unavailable, for making a life from materials that the mainstream culture wouldn’t have offered — is something that gay men have been practising, in various forms, from the beginning.
-Coming out is the first reinvention for most gay men.
+There is something older gay men know that younger gay men do not yet.
+The capacity for reinvention.
+For rebuilding identity when the old one no longer fits.
+For finding new forms of self after previous versions become unavailable.
+For making a life from materials that the mainstream culture would not have offered.
+Gay men have been practising this, in various forms, from the start.
+Coming out is the first reinvention for most of us.
 It almost never turns out to be the last.

 The psychological work at midlife and beyond often involves retrieving this capacity.
-Not competing with a culture that has moved on, but finding with precision what actually matters at this particular point — what kind of connection, what kind of meaning, what kind of presence in the world — and building toward that specifically, rather than mourning the versions of it that are no longer available.
+The work is not competing with a culture that has moved on.
+It is naming with precision what actually matters at this particular point.
+What kind of connection.
+What kind of meaning.
+What kind of presence in the world.
+Then building toward that specifically, rather than mourning versions of it that are no longer available.

 Go deeper: What Older Gay Men Know About Reinvention on Unfiltered Clarity →